eLaurito/SauceDemo-QA-Testing/login-test.md

 * Impedir el acceso y mostrar un mensaje indicando que las credenciales no son válidas.

 **Resultado obtenido:**
-* Mensaje mostrado: 'Epic sadface: Username and password do not match any user in this service'
+* 'Epic sadface: Username and password do not match any user in this service'

 **Estado:**
 PASS